 Hey, Huggy Bear.
 What tips have you got for us?
 This ought to be good… The fabulously dressed, morally dubious Huggy Bear was a lot of things, but reliable definitely tops the list.
 Huggy Bear always had the best clothes and the best lines of the whole show.

-Then he became Huggy Bear because Barry Shear, who was directing the pilot episode, had previously directed Fargas in the 1972 film, Across 110th Street.
-Huggy wasn’t supposed to be a recurring character but Fargas brought the magic and made him a mainstay.
-He was a milestone for television history giving audiences a crucial secondary character that was of Puerto Rican descent.
+After that, he became Huggy Bear because Barry Shear, who was directing the pilot episode, had previously directed Fargas in the 1972 film, Across 110th Street.
+Huggy wasn’t supposed to be a recurring character, but Fargas brought the magic that made him a mainstay.
+He was a milestone in television history, giving audiences a crucial secondary character that was of Puerto Rican descent.
 Fargas almost got his own show as Huggy, ditching the bar in favor of becoming a private eye.
-But the premise they introduced, “Huggy Bear and the Turkey” didn’t quite resonate with viewers and as a result it never got off the ground.
+But the premise they introduced, “Huggy Bear and the Turkey,” didn’t quite resonate with viewers and as a result it never got off the ground.